 And that, was the start to everything that was to happen after.
 Betrayal, friendship, loss, anguish.
 All that happened because of a rapist and a nod that had gotten her so far.

 Many years after, she would find herself wondering why.
 Why she had agreed to trusting him, when a part of her screamed that he had obvious ulterior motives.
 That he might be posing as a doctor just to get to her.
-That it was impossible that a doctor could have heard of the panicking doctor's and nurse's soft yelling.
+That it was impossible that a doctor could have heard of the panicking doctor's and nurse's yelling through the sound-proof hospital walls.
 That the looks that flitted across his expressions as he spoke to her was not one that normal people with kind intentions would have bestowed upon her.